theskiff/theskiff-old-website/join/index.md

       We do not offer refunds so please make sure you make changes to your account well before your subscription renews.
     </h4>
     <p>
       * Storage space and postal address are subject to fair use.
-These add-ons are designed for individual independent workers that might have a monitor, mouse and keyboard they'd like to leave in the space and few deliveries each month.
+They're designed for individual independent workers that might have a monitor, mouse and keyboard they'd like to leave in the space and few deliveries each month.
 Leave items in the space at your own risk, make sure that all items are labeled and that you have adequate insurance cover.
-You may not use The Skiff as your company's Registered Address (use your accountant for that).
+You should not use The Skiff as your company's Registered Address (use your accountant for that).
     </p>
   </div>
 </div>